JUNE 2022: The MPNP Program is active with modifications. Please read carefully

 The exams that are accepted are detailed in:

-official or certified true copies which must be translated into English or French.
+For both the provincial and federal programs, various official documents or certified copies are needed.
+Documents in Spanish must be translated into English or French.

-Original language exam certificate
+● Original language exam certificate

-Marriage or cohabitation certificate (if applicable).
+● Marriage or common-law certificate (if applicable).

-● Job reference letter / s related to the corresponding NOC.
+● Job reference letter(s) related to the corresponding NOC.

-Demonstration of liquid funds.
+● Demonstration of liquid funds.

 What is expected of the exploratory visit in Manitoba?

-Check with employers and regulators (if applicable) about your employability in Manitoba.
+● Consult with employers and regulators (if applicable) about your employability in Manitoba.

 ● Explore housing, educational institutions, banking, and recreational activities in the community where you would like to live.

-Schools (if you have children).
+● Schools (if you have children).

 ● Places you have visited.